-Open with seasons same as North Cherokee WMA (see Region III): Big Springs (Sullivan Co.), Henderson Swamp (Washington Co.)
+Open with seasons same as North Cherokee WMA: Big Springs (Sullivan Co.), Henderson Swamp (Washington Co.)

 Hunting on TWRA Lakes

 Hunting: Hunting is permitted during the regular hunting season on the following lakes and adjacent state lands, except on areas posted as safety zones: Garrett Lake, VFW Lake, Whiteville Lake, Coy Gaither Bedford Lake, Laurel Hill Lake, Carroll Lake (no big game hunting allowed on Carroll Lake and State owned land adjacent thereto), and Reelfoot-Indian Creek Watershed Lakes.
-Note: Deer hunting on the Oak Dain Wetland portion of Whiteville Lake will follow Unit CWD dates.
+Note: On the Oak Dain Wetland portion of Whiteville Lake deer seasons follow Unit CWD dates and bag limits, including August G/M/A Hunt.
 See Deer Regulations.